 1.1 It is hereby proposed to amend Document SA-CATS 141 by the insertion after technical standard 141.01.25 of the following technical standard:

-“141.01.26 Introductory flight at an ATO
+“141.01.26 Introductory flight at an ATO/DTO

-1 A student or learner is deemed to be a person whose sole intention is to be enrolled at an ATO for the purposes of receiving training towards the issuance of a license under Part 61 and 62 of the regulations.
+1 A student or learner is deemed to be a person whose sole intention is to be enrolled at an ATO/DTO for the purposes of receiving training towards the issuance of a license under Part 61 and 62 of the regulations.

 2. An introductory flight is designed to allow people to be taken on air experience tours in aircraft.
 Provided the following conditions are met, it is not necessary for a pilot to be an instructor or for the flight to be operated under commercial air transport rules.
 A flight shall be performed either through an ATO or DTO with its principal place of business in the Republic, or through an organisation created to promote aerial sport or leisure aviation and based in the Republic , on the condition that: